Bruce Wayne (DC Extended Universe): Against Superman

 While attempting to intercept Luthor's men during a kryptonite shipment, Batman is stopped by Superman himself, who gives him a warning while Batman voices his desire to take him down.
 After seeing the explosion at the U.S. Capitol during Superman's televised public trial, Bruce becomes ever more convinced to take down the Man of Steel.
 He successfully steals the kryptonite on his second attempt and prepares relentlessly to fight Superman.
 Luthor eventually blackmails Superman into fighting Batman, finally pitting them against each other in combat.
 Although Superman has realized the situation and attempts to talk Batman out of it, the latter is ready to fight, subduing Superman with two kryptonite smoke grenades after a lengthy struggle.
 As Batman prepares to move in for the kill using the spear, Superman pleads with him to "save Martha", causing Batman to pause in confusion.
 When Lane intervenes and explains that Superman meant his own mother, Batman relents and sets out to rescue Martha Kent, killing mobster Anatoli Knyazev in the process, while Superman regains his strength and confronts Luthor.
 Luthor executes his backup plan, unleashing a monster genetically engineered from DNA from both Zod's body and his own.

 Having heard of the mayhem, Wonder Woman arrives in her armor with her metahuman powers on display, joining forces with Batman and Superman against the creature.
-Unfortunately, while the monster is mortally wounded, an enraged dying Doomsday manages to impale Superman's chest with his huge arm-protrusion, mortally wounding him as well.
+Unfortunately, while the monster is mortally impaled, an enraged dying Doomsday manages to impale Superman's chest with his huge arm-protrusion, mortally wounding him as well.
 Batman and Wonder Woman promptly retrieve Superman's lifeless body, seconds before the arrival of a devastated Lane.
 Batman confronts Luthor in prison, warning him that he will always be watching.
 Wayne and Prince attend Kent's funeral, and Bruce later delivers Diana a photograph of her from 1918.